Books Set in the 1900s and 1910s

 Iowa teacher Ellen is looking for a new adventure when she accepts a job as the only teacher in the tiny western town of Wallace, Wyoming.
 When she arrives, it’s more barren and poverty-stricken than Ellen anticipated.
 It quickly becomes clear why the previous teachers never lasted more than a year.

 However, by the end of Ellen’s first year, she’s fallen in love with the High Plains and with a cowboy named Charlie.
 However, their love can’t stop the harsh conditions of the Wild West, from winter blizzards to unrelenting summer heat.
-To survive, the women of the town must look out for each other.
+To survive, the women re the town must look out for each other.

 The Book Girls Say…